 While the really great piano sound makes a good piano, it’s also the key touch or the feel of the keys that contributes greatly to the overall playing experience.

 Moreover, the keys of CA49 have a matte finish on both white and black keys.
 The key bottom feels cushy and soft.
-Compared to other brands of digital pianos, Kawai’s key bottom probably is the softest.
+Compared to other brands of digital pianos, Kawai’s key bottom is probably the softest.
 Additionally, the repetition speed on this instrument is really great and very responsive.

 Kawai CA49 provides dual (layering) and duet (four hands) modes.